philippmoritzer/bd-ml-project/README.md

 ## Spinning up the composition

 ### docker-compose
 There is no need to install InfluxDB or Grafana locally to quickly spin up the environment.
 Although it is possible to follow along using locally installed or remotely hosted instances, docker-compose makes it easier to spin up the services.

+<div style="page-break-after: always;"></div>

 If no project root has yet been created, create a new folder for the project and add the following ``docker-compose.yml`` file:
 ```yaml
 version: "3.9"